opvious/abaca/packages/abaca/README.md

 for more information, examples, and extensions (e.g. Koa integrations).

-## Typings
+## Type safety

-`abaca` checks request types and narrows response types extensively.
+Abaca checks request types and narrows response types extensively.
 This section describes the major components and highlights common patterns.

 ### Overview